leealso/AZ203/IaaS/storage.md

     }
 }
 ```
-3. Query the table storage from C#.
+3. Query the table storage.
 ```csharp
 using System;
 using System.IO;